Sepak raga: Minangkabau

 The match is divided into two stages, namely the preliminary round is called the trot and the final round is called boko.
 Assessment is made of the technique and style of kicking the ball which is called renten.
 The duration of galloping games is 15 minutes, while Boko is 30 minutes.
-Can be extended if deemed necessary by the referee.
+This can be extended if deemed necessary by the referee.

 In ancient times, the game of football was played by young people in the villages (Nagari) in the afternoon to fill their spare time and as a means of entertainment.
 There is no standard assessment on this game, because this game is not contested.
 There is only an assessment of the player's skill in playing the ball so that it doesn't fall to the ground.
 Nowadays, this game can still be found in the suburbs of Padang and also in other areas in West Sumatra, but in urban areas it is starting to be abandoned by the community.
 Lately, the game of sepak rago has begun to be competed and many association football groups have started to appear.

 Bugis-Makassar

-Paraga, Ma’raga or A’raga, is a traditional game from the Indonesian provinces of South Sulawesi.
+Paraga, Ma’raga, or A’raga is a traditional game from the Indonesian provinces of South Sulawesi.

 Paraga is usually played by men, given the complex movements of the paraga and is an agility training movement.

 At first glance, the paraga ball is almost similar to the takraw ball because of the shape of the ball and the ball material made of rattan.
 However, what makes the difference between Sepak Takraw and Paraga is that if the takraw balls are only arranged in one layer of rattan, the paraga balls are arranged in three layers.

 Usually in paraga there are six dancers and four music players.
 All of them have their respective duties to harmonize with one another.
 One of the elements that must be practiced in this sport is the balance that becomes the capital to process the ball in such a way.
 Especially in a compound movement formation that relies on teamwork so that the ball remains in their control.

 Pa'sapu or head belt that is characteristic of the clothes worn by paraga players.
 The head belt is covered with starch to keep it upright when the paraga players work the ball.
 The clothes that the paragons wear are called the Bela clothes, while the musicians wear closed suits.
 The paragons typically also wear bugis silk sarong or so-called lipa sabbe to complement their appearance.
 Usually, bright colored clothes will be chosen to attract the attention of the audience.

 Togetherness, strong determination, and mutual cooperation make the paraga players not just play.
 There are special values that are taught not only for the players but also for the audience.